How to Apply for SSDI: Steps to Get It Done

 If Social Security Denies Your Application

 Social Security will send you a decision by mail, including the reason your claim was denied.
-About 65% of initial claimants are denied and have to request a reconsideration of their claim (the first stage of appeal).
+About 61% of initial claimants are denied and have to request a "reconsideration" of their claim (the first stage of appeal).
 You have 60 days to request a reconsideration.

 You can file your request for reconsideration online.
 A different claims examiner at DDS will reconsider your file and make a decision.
-The reconsideration takes about three to four months.
+The reconsideration takes about four to six months.

 If Social Security Denies Your Application a Second Time

 If your reconsideration is denied, you have 60 days to request the hearing.
 You can file your request for a hearing online.
-It can take anywhere from six months to 18 months to get a hearing, however, and during that time, you can't work.
-In a survey we did of our readers, over half had to wait longer than a year to get a hearing date.
+It can take anywhere from 6 to 18 months to get a hearing, and during that time, you can't work a substantial amount.
+A few years ago, it could take 18-24 months to get a hearing date, but in 2024, the average hearing wait time is just 10 months.

-Once you get to the hearing, you have a better chance of getting approved for benefits: about 55% of claimants are approved for benefits after the hearing.
+Once you get to the hearing, you have a better chance of getting approved for benefits: about 45% of claimants were approved for benefits after a hearing in 2024.
 (For details, see our survey article on SSDI approval rates.)

 If a Social Security Judge Denies Your Application Again